bhaskarbhaumik/cu500-s2s-digital-portal/README.md

-# Cigna U500 Digital Portal - Sales to Setup
+#  Digital Portal - Sales to Setup

 ## Overview

-The **Cigna U500 Digital Portal for Client/Broker** is the unified, self-service digital "front door" for clients and brokers in the Sales-to-Setup business process.
+The ** Digital Portal for Client/Broker** is the unified, self-service digital "front door" for clients and brokers in the Sales-to-Setup business process.
 This portal replaces manual intake processes (emails, spreadsheets, forms) with a modern, automated, and transparent digital pipeline.

-This is an "art-of-possible" UI prototype demonstrating the complete digital transformation initiative for Cigna's U500 client installation process.
+This is an "art-of-possible" UI prototype demonstrating the complete digital transformation initiative for client installation process.

 ## Project Purpose